Camera Selection – How Can I Find the Right Camera for My Image Processing System?

-Over the years, the CMOS technology has progressed so far that it is now suitable for almost any image processing applications.
+Over the years, the CMOS technology has progressed so far that it is now suitable for almost any image processing application.
 CMOS sensors offer

 One simple, but crucial requirement here: the shutter must match the application.
 The shutter protects the sensor within the camera against incoming light, opening only at the moment of exposure.
 The selected exposure time provides the right 'dose' of light and determines how long the shutter remains open.
 The difference between the global and the rolling shutter variants is in the way they handle exposure to light.

 The global shutter opens to allow the light to strike the entire sensor surface all at once.
 Depending on the frame rate a moving object is thus exposed in a rapid succession.
 Global shutter is the optimal choice for applications where very fast moving objects must be captured, such as in the traffic and transportation fields, in logistics and in inspections of printed materials.

 Rolling shutter exposes the image line-by-line.
 Depending on the selected exposure time, distortions can occur when objects move during the exposure process - the so-called rolling shutter effect.
 However, there's no need to abandon the possibility of a rolling shutter just because your application involves moving objects.
 In many cases, the effect can be circumvented through proper configuration of the exposure times and the use of an external flash.